-Role: Click on the within the EGrAMS system:
+Role: Click on the button, and select your role within the EGrAMS system:

-- o Grantee is a person applying for funding. - o Reviewer is a panel member who evaluates applications and awards funding. - Grantee/Reviewer is a person who occupies both descriptions.
+- o Grantee is a person applying for funding. - o Reviewer is a panel member who evaluates applications and awards funding. - o Grantee/Reviewer is a person who occupies both descriptions.